bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 ##### Response

-As this service does not provide unpaired tagging, there are no tags stored on the server.
+As this service does not provide receiver tagging, there are no tags stored on the server.

 ~~~~ {.example}